Contract and ISA Execution after the COVID-19 State of Emergency

-Updates to CTR Guidance, Policies and Forms
+Updates to CTR Guidance, Policies, and Forms

-CTR will update all guidance, polices, and forms to add electronic signature along with the traditional wet signature as an acceptable method of executing the following documents: 1) CTR forms, including the Standard Contract Form, W-9s, Electronic Funds Transfer (EFT) forms, ISAs, and other CTR-issued documents and forms; or 2) documents related to state finance and within the statutory area of authority or control of CTR (i.e. contracts, payrolls, and related supporting documentation).
+CTR will update all guidance, policies, and forms to add electronic signature along with the traditional wet signature as an acceptable method of executing the following documents: 1) CTR forms, including the Standard Contract Form, W-9s, Electronic Funds Transfer (EFT) forms, ISAs, and other CTR-issued documents and forms; or 2) documents related to state finance and within the statutory area of authority or control of CTR (i.e. contracts, payrolls, and related supporting documentation).

-Form Submission though DocuSign and Adobe Sign
+Form Submission through DocuSign and Adobe Sign

 CTR has launched a document workflow via DocuSign for the submission and acceptance of W-9 and EFT forms.
 We are working to expand this workflow to other forms.